-This document, the Solvency and Financial Condition Report (SFCR) for SCOR Global Life Reinsurance Ireland dac (further referred to as SGLRI), presents information on SGLRI and its solvency position as at December 31, 2016 and has been prepared in accordance with Solvency II regulations (Solvency II Directive 2009/128/EC of the European Parliament of November 25, 2009, the Delegated Regulations of the European Commission of October 10, 2014 supplementing the Directive and the EIOPA Guidelines on Reporting and Public Disclosure EIOPA-BoS-15/109).
+This document, the Solvency and Financial Condition Report (SFCR) for SCOR Global Life Reinsurance Ireland dac (further referred to as SGLRI or "the Company"), presents information on SGLRI and its solvency position as at December 31, 2018 and has been prepared in accordance with Solvency II regulations.
 SFCR appendices include key financial information in the standard format of Solvency II public Quantitative Reporting Templates.

-The SGLRI SFCR is available at scor.com/... and has also been submitted to the relevant supervisory authorities.
+The SGLRI SFCR is available at www.scor.com and has also been submitted to the relevant supervisory authorities.